Complete Versus Culprit-Only Revascularization Strategies to Treat Multivessel Disease After Early PCI for STEMI - COMPLETE

 - Nonculprit PCI during hospitalization (median 1 day), HR 0.77, 95% CI 0.59-1.0

 - Nonculprit PCI after hospitalization (median 23 days), HR 0.69, 95% CI 0.49- 0.97, p for interaction = 0.62

 Among patients with STEMI and multivessel disease undergoing primary PCI, complete revascularization was superior to culprit-only revascularization.
 Complete revascularization was beneficial if performed either during or after the index hospitalization.
 Complete revascularization was associated with a reduction in cardiovascular death or MI.
+Complete revascularization also improved patient-reported health status.
 This was accomplished without an increase in major bleeding or contrast-induced nephropathy.
 The OCT substudy revealed a large proportion of thin-cap fibroelastoma in nonculprit obstructive lesions.
 This may help to explain the benefit that was observed from multivessel revascularization.

 Previous trials on the topic have demonstrated benefit for complete revascularization, but benefit was mainly due to a reduction in the risk of revascularization.
 The COMPLETE trial was able to show that complete revascularization was associated with a reduction in ‘hard outcomes’ since the primary outcome was cardiovascular death or MI.